sangramsinghg/berkeley_fintech_module_14_challenge/README.md

 # Machine Learning Trading Bot
 Machine Learning Trading Bot

+## Summary
+* Smaller training period for models works better because it prevents overfitting
+* The most accurate model are not the best because they cannot predict negative returns and may have worked better in the test period but may not work in future when other events are encountered.
+* Adaboost appears to work better than SVM because it is able to predict the negative returns better than SVM.
+*

 ## Baseline Analysis
 ### SVM short is 4 and long is 100.
 * The model has an accuracy of 0.55.